Leading causes of death in Asia

 Treatment for good pain and symptom management

-Practical and financial support to meet basic needs and daily necessities of the patients and their family or help to cover medical expenses.
+Practical and financial support to meet the basic needs and daily necessities of the patients and their families or help to cover medical expenses.

 Emotional support to help patients and their families to deal with the changes in life circumstances as well as concerns or fears

 Effective communication and providing of information

 The time is now for Asian countries to build palliative care into their national health systems This can be done, and must be done, to alleviate the unnecessary suffering of so many millions.